aosabook/500lines/pedometer/chapter.md

   end

   def measure_time
-    @time = @processor.parsed_data.count/@device.rate
+    @time = @processor.filtered_data.count/@trial.rate
   end

 end
 ~~~~~~~

-Where our Processor class did all of the work of the input data cleaning, our Analyzer class does the work of analyzing the cleaned data.
+Where our `Processor` class did all of the work of the input data formatting and processing, our `Analyzer` class does the work of analyzing the processed data.

-The first thing we do in our Analyzer class file is pull in the Ruby math library, along with our Processor, Device, and User classes.
-Then, we define constants to represent the maximum number of steps taken per second (used for error correction which we'll disucss in a moment), and a value for our threshold.
+The first thing we do in our `Analyzer` class file is pull in the Ruby math library, along with our `Processor`, `Trial`, and `User` classes.
+Then, we define two constants.

+`THRESHOLD` is the threshold value where a step is counted if the signal crosses it.
 For the purposes of this discussion, let's assume we've analyzsed numerous diverse data sets and detemined a value for the threshold that accomodated the largest number of those data sets.
+The value for threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken.
+A learning algorithm, if you will.

+`MAX_STEPS_PER_SECOND` is the maximum number of steps that a person can reasonably take per second if they are walking or running.
+If we notice more steps taken per second, we determine that the person is not walking or running, and the device motion is for a different reson.
+When this occurs, we don't count those steps.

-Our Analyzer's initializer take a mandatory Processor because we necessarily need a data set to work with, and optionally takes a User and a Device.
-Note that the default values for those parameters is a new instance of each.
+Our `Analyzer`'s initializer take a mandatory `Processor` instance because we necessarily need a data set to work with because, well, otherwise we have nothing to analyze.
+The initalizer also optionally takes a `User` and `Trial` instance.
+Note that the default values for the `user` and `trial` parameters is a new instance of each.
 Remember how those classes both had defualt values and could handle zero input parameters?
 That functionality comes in handy here.
-Note that the initializer raises exceptions if classes other than those expected are passed in, since we can't work with incorrect class types.
-Otherwise, all it does is set the instance variables @processor, @user, @device to the passed in parameters.
+The initializer raises exceptions if classes other than those expected are passed in, since we can't work with incorrect class types.
+Following that, it sets the instance variables `@processor`, `@user`, and `@trial` to the passed in parameters.

-The only other public method in Analyzer is measure, which calls the private methods measure_steps, measure_distance, and measure_time, in that order.
-Let's look at each:
+Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls the private methods `measure_steps`, `measure_distance`, and `measure_time`, in that order.
+Let's take a look at each.

 ### measure_steps

 Finally!
 The step counting portion of our step counting app.

-The measure steps method counts the positive edges (the peaks) and the negative edges (the troughs) through the count_edges method, and then sets the @steps variable to the average of the two.
-The count_edges method takes a boolean parameter to determine whether we're counting peaks or troughs.
-The method iterates through each point in our processor's @filtered_data attribute to count steps.
+`measure_steps` counts peaks and troughs through the `count_threshold_cross` method, and then sets the `@steps` variable to the average of the two.
+The `count_threshold_cross` method takes a boolean parameter to determine whether we're counting peaks or troughs.
 At the start of the method, we instantiate the following variables:

-* count is used to keep track of the step count as we interate through our loop.
-This is, obviously, initialized to 0.
+* `count` is used to keep track of the number of peaks or troughs, which are each equivalent to a step, as we interate through our loop.
+We initalize `count` to 0.
-* index_last_steps keeps the index of the step before the one we're on when looping through @filtered_data.
+* `index_last_step` holds the index of the last step we counted as we loop through `@filtered_data`.
+We initialize `index_last_step` to 0.
-* threshold uses the THRESHOLD constant but toggles between negative/positive depending on whether we're counting peaks or troughs.
-If we're counting peaks, we want a positive threshold above the x-axis.
-If we're counting troughs, we want a negative threshold below the x-axis.
+* `threshold` uses the `THRESHOLD` constant but toggles between a negative and positive value depending on whether we're counting peaks or troughs.
+If we're counting peaks, we use `THRESHOLD` as it is, and if we're counting troughs, we use `-THRESHOLD`.
-* min_interval is the minimum number of samples between steps.
+* `min_interval` is the minimum number of samples between steps.
 This is used to prevent counting steps that are impossibly close together.
+We calculate `min_interval` by dividing our trial's sampling rate by the maximum number of steps we're allowing per second.

+The method iterates through each point in `@processor.filtered_data` to count steps.
 Let's take a closer look at the loop.
-We loop through filtered_data, keeping track of the value of each point in data, and the index in i.
-If our point value, data, is greater than or at the threshold and our previous point was below, then we're crossing the threshold in the positive y direction.
+We loop through `@processor.filtered_data`, keeping track of the value of each point in `data`, and the index in `i`.
+If our point value, `data`, is greater than or at the threshold and our previous point was below, then we're crossing the threshold.
 We can count a step here, as long as the last step was not counted too close to this one.
-We determine this by comparing the difference between our current index and the index of the last step, if it exists, to our min_interval variable.
-If we're far enough away, we count our step by incrementing count, and set the index_last_step to the current index.
-The method returns the value in count as the total steps taken.
+We determine this by calculating the delta between `i`, and `index_last_step`, if `index_last_step` is greater than 0.
+If this delta is less than `min_interval`, then our previous step was impossibly close to this one, so we move to the next iteration of the loop without counting this step.
+If, however, our last step was far enough away, we count our step by incrementing count, and set the `index_last_step` to the current index, `i`.
+The method returns the value in `count` as the total steps taken.

+We do some error handling in `count_threshold_cross` by ensuring that steps aren't impossibly close together.
+We can go a step further (pun intended?) by counting the number of false steps, and if we have too many, avoid counting steps at all until some reasonable number of samples.
+That'll prevent any steps from being counted when the phone is shaken vigorously for a period of time.

 There we have it, the step counting portion of our program.

 ### measure_distance

-The distance is measured by miltuplying our user's stride by the number of steps.
-Since the distance depends on the step count, the measure method calls it after the step count has been calcualted, and keeps the method private so that an outside class can't call in before the measure_steps.
+The distance is measured by multiplying our user's stride by the number of steps.
+Since the distance depends on the step count, `measure_distance` is called after `measure_steps`.
+All methods called by `measure` are kept private so that an outside class can't call them out of order.

 ### measure_time

-Time is calculaed by dividing the total number of samples (the number of points in our processor's filtered_data attribute) by the rate (samples/second).
-Time, then, is returned in numbers of seconds.
+Time is calculated by dividing the total number of samples in `@processor.filtered_data` by the sampling rate.
+It follows, then, that time is calculated in numbers of seconds.

-Things to Note:

-* The value for threshold can eventually become dynamic based on the user and the calculated versus actual steps they've taken.
-A learning algorithm, if you will.
-* We do some error handling in count_edges by ensuring that steps aren't impossibly close together.
-We can go a step further (pun intended?) by counting the number of false steps, and if we have too many, avoiding counting steps at all until some reasonable number of samples.
-That'll prevent any steps from being counted when the phone is shaken vigorously for a period of time.
-* TODO: There should be more here.

-TODO: Add some examples here of plots showing a single trial with comibned and separated input data at each stage, and compare the final, parsed results.

-## Adding Some Friendly
+# Adding Some Friendly

 We're through the most labour intensive part of our program.
 Now, all that's left is to present the data in a format that is pleasing to a user.
 A web app naturally separates the data processing from the presentation of the data.
 Let's look at our app from a user's perspective before we dive into the code.

-### A User Scenario
+## A User Scenario

-When a user first enters the app, they see an empty table of trials, and an upload form.
-The upload form has fields for the user to enter device info and user info.
+When a user first enters the app, they see an empty table of uploads, and an upload form.
+The upload form has fields for the user to enter trial info and user info.

+TODO: Replace all of these screenshots now that the naming has changed.

 ![](chapter-figures/app-1-1246w-90p.png)\

-Let's suppose the user uses the upload form to upload a trial walk with a phone in their pocket.
+Let's suppose the user uses the upload form to submit data of a walk with a phone in their pocket.

 ![](chapter-figures/app-2-1246w-90p.png)\

 Note that the user has entered everything but their stride.
-From this same trial, they have two text files of the exact same trial, one in each of our formats.
+From this same upload, they have two text files of the exact same walk, one in each of our formats.
 In the screenshot below, they've chosen to upload one of the files.
 Hitting submit presents them with the following view:

 ![](chapter-figures/app-3-1246w-90p.png)\

 Our program has parsed, processed, and analyzed the input file, and presented information at the very top for the user.
-The fields that our program calculated are the format of the file (Measurement), the calculated steps taken (Calculated), the difference between the calculated steps and actual steps taken (Delta), the distance traveled (Distance), and time it took (Time).
-The graphs shown are the dot product and the filtered data.
+Our programs outputs several pieces of information.

+* **Measurement**: the format of the input file, which can be either combined or separated.
+* **Calculated**: the number of steps taken as calculated by our step counting algorithm.
+* **Delta**: the difference between the calculated steps and actual steps taken, if actual steps taken is provided.
+* **Distance**: the distance traveled.
+* **Time**: the time duration of the walk.
+* **Dot Product Data**: a graph of the first 1000 points of the signal after the dot product has been computed.
+* **Filtered Data**: a graph of the first 1000 points of the signal after it has been low pass filtered.

-The user can navigate back to the trials using the *Back to Trials* link, and upload the second file.
+The user can navigate back to the uploads using the *Back to Uploads* link, and upload the second file.

 ![](chapter-figures/app-4-1246w-90p.png)\